Elliptic minuscule pairs and splitting abelian varieties: Elliptic minuscule pairs

 The monodromy representation

-of an $S$-Dynkin diagram $D$ at a geometric point $s\to S$ is the \emph{index} of $D$ at $s$ (cf. \cite{tits}, 2.3).
+associated with an $S$-Dynkin diagram $D$ at a geometric point $s\to S$ is said to be the \emph{index} of $D$ at $s$ (cf. \cite{tits}, 2.3).

-Define $\pi_0(D)$ to be the quotient of $D$ by the equivalence relation generated by $L$.
-Then $D$ is a $\pi_0(D)$-Dynkin diagram.
+One defines $\pi_0(D)$ to be the quotient of $D$ by the equivalence relation generated by $L$.
+Notice that $D$ is a $\pi_0(D)$-Dynkin diagram.

-Every reductive $S$-group scheme has its $S$-Dynkin diagram, functorial with respect to isomorphisms and compatible with base change (SGA 3, \'{E}xpos\'{e} XXIV, 3.3).
+Every reductive $S$-group scheme has its $S$-Dynkin diagram which is functorial with respect to isomorphisms and is compatible with every base change (SGA 3, \'{E}xpos\'{e} XXIV, 3.3).

-Given an $S$-Dynkin diagram $D$, if at any geometric point $s$ of $S$ the components of the fibre $D_s$ are of types $A,B,\cdots, G_2$, then there is a quasi-\'{e}pingl\'{e}, semi-simple, simply connected $S$-group scheme having $D$ as its $S$-Dynkin diagram (SGA 3, \'{E}xpos\'{e} XXIV, Th\'{e}or\`{e}me 3.11).
+Given an $S$-Dynkin diagram $D$, if at every geometric point $s$ of $S$ the components of the fibre $D_s$ are of the types $A,B,\cdots, G_2$, then there is a quasi-\'{e}pingl\'{e} semi-simple simply connected $S$-group scheme which has $D$ as its $S$-Dynkin diagram (SGA 3, \'{E}xpos\'{e} XXIV, Th\'{e}or\`{e}me 3.11).

-Also, for any semi-simple, simply connected $S$-group scheme $G$, there exists a pair $(Q,u)$, unique up to unique isomorphisms, consisting of a quasi-\'{e}pingl\'{e}, semi-simple, simply connected $S$-group scheme $Q$ and an ``isomorphisme ext\'{e}rieur'' $u\in \mathrm{Isom.ext}_S(Q,G)$ (SGA 3, \'{E}xpos\'{e} XXIV, Corollaire 3.12).
-The existence of $u$ enables the identification of the $S$-Dynkin diagram $D$ of $Q$ with that of $G$, and permits to define the $S$-scheme of ``isomorphismes int\'{e}rieurs''
+And, for each semi-simple simply connected $S$-group scheme $G$, there exists up to unique isomorphisms a unique pair $(Q,u)$ which consists of a quasi-\'{e}pingl\'{e} semi-simple simply connected $S$-group scheme $Q$ and of an ``isomorphisme ext\'{e}rieur'' $u\in \mathrm{Isom.ext}_S(Q,G)$ (SGA 3, \'{E}xpos\'{e} XXIV, Corollaire 3.12).
+The existence of $u$ enables the identification of the $S$-Dynkin diagram $D$ of $Q$ with that of $G$ and permits one to define the $S$-scheme of ``isomorphismes int\'{e}rieurs''

 which is a left torsor under the adjoint group of $G$ and a right torsor under the adjoint group of $Q$.